-For our experimental work, we have adapted the setup for the RoboCup Uleague [1].
-The Uleague makes use of a simplified small-size league environment, where global vision data is provided by common vision server.
-This data is sent to both teams using
+For our experimental work, we have adapted a modified setup derived from the RoboCup E-League [1].
+The E-League makes use of a simplified small-size league environment, where global vision data is provided by a common vision server.
+This data is sent to

-&lt;sup>2 http://agents.sci.brooklyn.cuny.edu
+2 http://agents.sci.brooklyn.cuny.edu/metrobots

-&lt;sup>3 A limit set, effectively, by the fact that at the moment we have to have the robot write image data to its memory stick, which takes several seconds, and then upload the image by ftp and that we use just a single robot.
+3 A limit set, effectively, by the fact that at the moment we have to have the robot write image data to its memory stick, which takes several seconds, and then upload the image by ftp and that we use just a single robot.
 A group of several robots could collect data faster, as suggested in [11].